ABB (VTX:ABBN) Given a CHF 33 Price Target at UBS Group

-ABB (VTX:ABBN) has been assigned a CHF 33 target price by UBS Group in a note issued to investors on Thursday, Borsen Zeitung reports.
+UBS Group set a CHF 33 target price on ABB (VTX:ABBN) in a report released on Thursday, Borsen Zeitung reports.

-Several other research analysts also recently issued reports on the stock.
-The Goldman Sachs Group set a CHF 44 price target on shares of ABB in a research report on Thursday, July 8th.
-Jefferies Financial Group set a CHF 25 price target on shares of ABB in a research report on Monday, July 5th.
-Royal Bank of Canada set a CHF 30 target price on shares of ABB in a research report on Wednesday.
-Deutsche Bank Aktiengesellschaft set a CHF 29 target price on shares of ABB in a research report on Tuesday, July 6th.
-Finally, Barclays set a CHF 29 target price on shares of ABB in a research report on Thursday, July 1st.
-Four equities research analysts have rated the stock with a sell rating, six have assigned a hold rating and two have assigned a buy rating to the stock.
-ABB has an average rating of “Hold” and a consensus price target of CHF 29.33.
+ABBN has been the topic of several other reports.
+Credit Suisse Group set a CHF 29 price objective on shares of ABB and gave the company a neutral rating in a research report on Wednesday, April 28th.
+Barclays set a CHF 29 target price on shares of ABB in a research note on Thursday, July 1st.
+Deutsche Bank Aktiengesellschaft set a CHF 29 target price on shares of ABB in a research note on Tuesday, July 6th.
+The Goldman Sachs Group set a CHF 44 target price on shares of ABB in a research note on Thursday.
+Finally, JPMorgan Chase & Co. set a CHF 28 target price on shares of ABB in a research note on Thursday.
+Four research analysts have rated the stock with a sell rating, six have issued a hold rating and two have assigned a buy rating to the stock.
+ABB has a consensus rating of Hold and a consensus price target of CHF 29.92.

 ABB has a 52-week low of CHF 21.65 and a 52-week high of CHF 27.24.